FabioGouveia/AndroidQuizApp/README.md

 # AndroidQuizApp
 This is a fully customizable quiz app made with a lot of effort and focused on learning.
 This project is part of Udacity - Google Developer Challenge Scholarship : Android Basics and makes use of different technics to bring edition comfort.
 Amazingly all the files that you need to edit to have a completelly different scenario is questions.json and arrays.xml files.
+This app uses sound effects from "https://www.zapsplat.com“, thank's to zapsplat for this amazing sound effects. sound effects.

 **Edit Instructions:**